310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Midori2 %}
 Yeah, just like a kaijuu would.

-But it’s not your fault, really...
-No one ever imagined that something as bizarre as ES was gonna emerge from the ground until *after* our school year was completely over.
+But it’s not your fault, really… No one ever imagined that something as bizarre as ES was gonna emerge from the ground until *after* our school year was completely over.

 It’s like a natural disaster—nobody could’ve predicted it.
 No one’s at fault here.

 {% endbubble %}
 {% bubble Chiaki awkward %}
-That’s true...
-Tenshouin made ES—a paradise for idols—in order to achieve his dreams.
+That’s true… Tenshouin made ES—a paradise for idols—in order to achieve his dreams.
 I'm sure he didn’t do it to hurt anyone.

 But unfortunately, if a humongous object like ES were to move even a small step, there would inevitably be casualties along the way.

-So that’s how it works...
-I suppose I could now perfect my kaijuu act with this realization.
+So that’s how it works… I suppose I could now perfect my kaijuu act with this realization.

 {% endbubble %}
 {% bubble Midori smile %}